 - Current Resume/CV: Be sure to include all relevant work experience.
 You may include volunteer work related to the profession.

 - Transcripts: Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community colleges, directly into the application.
-If admitted to the program, you will also need to provide official transcripts.
+Please note that unofficial transcripts must include the following:

 - Two Letters of Recommendation: These two letters should come from academic references who know you and can speak to your academic qualifications in relation to your field of study.